 Do you feel like you are falling behind the planting season?
 Concerned that you have run out of time to plant your favorite fresh garden crop?

 You’re not alone.
-The schedule for marketing and selling starts for garden planting is targeted very early in the season, far earlier than most people should be planting many of these crops.
-This can lead to a rush to plant too early – or to a sense of futile resignation and a decision not to plant this year at all as Memorial Day approaches.
+The schedule for marketing and selling vegetable plant starts for planting in the garden is targeted very early in the season, far earlier than most people should be planting many of these crops.
+This can lead to a rush to plant too early – or to a sense of futile resignation and a decision not to plant this year at all once Memorial Day approaches.

 Traditional cool season crops can still be transplanted right now, though the harvests may be smaller and shorter than earlier plantings would provide.
-Beets and broccoli, cauliflower and kale produce fine from late May plantings, as do peas, radishes, and spinach.
+Beets and broccoli, cauliflower and kale produce fine even when planted in late May, as do peas, radishes, and spinach.

 ~ Darren Morgan